 Even at 10, she is a great little runner (think… track & field) and has recently wanted to quit that because… you guessed it… “it’s hard.”

 We Grow Out of It…right?
+Who am I kidding?!
+No, we don’t.

 In the middle of my wise, fatherly lecture about how she’ll look back one day and thank me and her younger self for sticking with piano, or homework, or exercise, or anything else hard… I brought up the fact that at some point, EVERYTHING was hard.
 This caused a thought spiral that stuck with me for a few minutes.

+Think about that.
 Nothing we have ever done, ever in our lives, started out easy.

 From our first second out in the real world, we come out absolutely screaming.
 Why?
 Because breathing air on our own was HARD.
 Living outside our warm, protective mother and in the cold world was HARD.
 Adjusting our eyes, figuring out how to use our hands, eating, crawling, walking, running, jumping… these all used to be impossibly HARD.